 Now, it is one of my favorite platforms to visit every day.
 I wish I should have started using it earlier.
 That is the reason I often recommend new bloggers to join Pinterest as soon as they start a blog.

-Three things I want to mention;
+FEW IMPORTANT things I want to mention;

 - I used to be a manual pinner.
 Even today, I spend few minutes pinning everyday.
 Now, I use a combination of manual pinning and scheduling.